 The bar exam is arguably the most important and most difficult test of your life.
 Nobody wants to fail.
-Everybody wants to walk in to the exam with the confidence that they are going to pass, the first time.
+Everybody wants to walk into the exam with the confidence that they are going to pass, the first time.
 BARBRI students are best equipped to perform at the highest levels on exam day.

 It’s a significant differential.
 For example, in one study, the non-BARBRI student group cleared the pass line by six points on average.
 The BARBRI students scored 31 points above the passing mark.
 That’s 5x the cushion for a similar amount of effort.

-The true BARBRI advantage, it’s obvious
+The true BARBRI advantage

 In the chart below, all the blue dots are BARBRI students and the dotted line represents the relationship between bar review course completion and final bar exam score.
 The dotted line slopes upward, which means the higher percentage of BARBRI course completion, the better students do on the bar exam.
 Simple enough.